Inspire Learning Teaching School Hub NW Facilitators

 We welcome applications from experienced teachers, middle leaders and senior leaders.

-For ECF, applications from experienced ITT/ECT mentors and Induction Tutors/Leads, who understand the Early Career Framework and its intention to support Early Career Teacher development are welcomed.
+For ECTE, applications from experienced ITT/ECT mentors and Induction Tutors/Leads, who understand the Early Career Teacher Entitlement and its intention to support Early Career Teacher development are welcomed.
 This role would also be suited to teachers leading professional development and teaching and learning in schools.

 Skills and experience